 Executed on paper, drawings are highly sensitive to light, and as a result they cannot be on permanent public display at The Courtauld Gallery.
 However, selections from The Courtauld’s drawings collection are shown regularly in a dedicated space in the Gilbert and Ildiko Butler Drawings Gallery.

 Our collection can be viewed by appointment in the Prints & Drawings Study Room.
+Contact us by email, or call us on +44 (0) 20 3947 7609.

 The Courtauld’s outstanding collection of Renaissance drawings is one of the finest in Britain, including works from the most famous European artists such as Leonardo da Vinci, Michelangelo, Albrecht Dürer and Pieter Bruegel the Elder.